highlights of operations

 Through Chevron’s principal subsidiary in Nigeria, Chevron Nigeria Limited (CNL), the company operates and holds a 40 percent interest in eight concessions in the onshore and near-onshore regions of the Niger Delta under a joint-venture arrangement with the NNPC.
 Chevron also does business through other subsidiaries in Nigeria.

-Chevron has interests, ranging from 20 percent to 100 percent, in three operated and six nonoperated deepwater blocks in Nigeria.
+Chevron has interests, ranging from 20 to 100 percent, in three operated and six nonoperated deepwater blocks in Nigeria.

 Chevron operates the Agbami Field, which lies 70 miles (113 km) off the coast of the central Niger Delta region and spans 45,000 acres (182 sq km).
 Discovered in 1998, the Agbami Field is at a water depth of approximately 4,800 feet (1,463 m).
 Chevron has a 67.3 percent interest in the field.
-In 2015, net daily production averaged 129,000 barrels of crude oil and 14 million cubic feet of natural gas.

 With a 36.7 percent interest, Chevron is the largest shareholder in the West African Gas Pipeline Company Limited, which owns and operates the 421-mile (678-km) West African Gas Pipeline.
 The pipeline supplies customers in Benin, Ghana and Togo with Nigerian natural gas for power generation and industrial applications.
 It has the capacity to transport approximately 170 million cubic feet of natural gas per day.